 Paid time off is 5 weeks per full year worked in France, i.e. 25 business days.

 The employee earns every month 1/12th of 25 annual days.
 This is prorated for partial months worked according to number of business days in month.
 Acquired paid time off can be used as soon as it is acquired.
 There is a counter on the bottom of each payslip.

-If the full entitlement is not taken within the year, it carries over.
-It is the employer’s responsability to ensure the employee is given the opportunity to take the 5 weeks off.
+If the full entitlement is not taken within the year, it will carry over, unless there is written justification that the employee was given the opportunity to take the time off and chose not to.
+It is the employer’s responsibility to ensure the employee is given the opportunity to take the 5 weeks off.

 Any sick leave must be authorized by a doctor, who will provide the employee with a standard sick leave form (“arrêt de travail”), a copy of which needs to be given to the employer within 48h.
 There is no automatic sick day entitlement.

-At Neteem, given the SYNTEC collective bargaining agreement rules and our life/disability insurance :
+At Neteem, given the ‘Portage salarial’ CBA rules and our life/disability insurance :

 Expenses in France

 “On the basis of receipts only” rule